 Fig. 1 shows a block diagram of the typical speech communication system.
 A microphone captures the speech disturbed by acoustical background noise.
-The samples y = s + n are obtained by using a telephone bandpass (0.3...3.4 kHz) and an A/D-converter running at a sampling frequency of $f_s = 8$ kHz.
+The samples y = s + n are obtained by using a telephone bandpass (0.3...3.4 kHz) and an A/D-converter with a sampling frequency of $f_s = 8$ kHz.
 Noise Reduction (NR) is the first stage of enhancement which delivers a signal \hat{s} with a reduced background noise level to the speech encoder.
 Noise reduction requires

-- the knowledge of the noisy signal y(k) and - · statistical a priori knowledge about speech and noise.
+- the knowledge of the noisy signal y(k) and - statistical a priori knowledge about speech and noise.

-We assume that a state of the art speech encoder such as the GSM Enhanced Full Rate Codec (GSM-EFR) is used and that thus the level of the coding distortions is acceptable low.
 The samples \hat{s} are transformed frame by frame into parameters v by the model based speech encoder.
-The parameters v are represented by vectors \mathbf{x} of bits x.
-The transmission over the noisy channel is described by the so-called equivalent channel which includes modulation and demodulation as well as inner channel encoding and channel decoding.
+The parameters v are represented by vectors x of bits x.
+The transmission over the noisy channel is described by the so-called equivalent channel which includes inner channel encoding, modulation, noisy transmission, demodulation, and inner channel decoding.
 In adverse transmission conditions, residual bit errors may remain after channel decoding.
 Therefore, error concealment is required to reduce the resulting subjectively annoying effects.